kaust-library/Introduction_Python/README.md

 > Date and time objects can be [_aware_ or _naive_](https://docs.python.org/3.10/library/datetime.html#aware-and-naive-objects) regarding timezone information.
 An _aware_ object can have information of timezone and _day light saving_, and, as such, it's not open to interpretations.

-One intesting use of date manipulation is creation of custome file names, for example, with the date that you run a anti-virus check:
+OnNe intesting use of date manipulation is creation of custome file names, for example, with the date that you run a anti-virus check:

 ```Python
 >>> import datetime as DT